 One of the most basic things to acknowledge about transgender rights is the simple phrase "transgender women are women, transgender men are men, and nonbinary people are the gender they say they are" (or variations thereof).
 A lot of Trans Tribulations come about from characters (or in the worst cases, the narrative itself) refusing to acknowledge this.
 While society has largely begun to accept trans people, to the point where a character who deliberately misgenders someone is likely to be unsympathetic, shutting them down with a complicated sociology lecture would rather slow down the plot (unless it is the plot, of course).

-Enter this trope; some aspect of the setting confirms that a trans person is as much the gender they present as (or even the gender they've yet to present as) as a cisgendernote person of the same gender.
-This might be as simple as a Residual Self-Image or mirror showing their true self, something more subtle like having access to a Gender-Restricted Ability, or as complex as them fulfilling a role in a prophecy.
+Enter this trope; some aspect of the setting confirms that a trans person is as much the gender they present (or even the gender they've yet to present as) as a cisgendernote person of the same gender.
+This might be as simple as a Residual Self-Image or mirror showing their true self, something subtler like having access to a Gender-Restricted Ability or Magical Seventh Son/Daughter powers, or as complex as them fulfilling a role in a prophecy.
 It can also apply to more "meta" validations, such as being treated as the correct gender by game mechanics.

 This trope has become increasingly common in the 2010s, especially in stories being written by trans people (or at least with the input thereof).